 Shalin serves or served on advisory boards for the U.S. National Science Foundation, MIT Science Policy Review, the International Economic Development Council, the United Nations, the American Enterprise Institute, George Washington University’s Institute for Public Policy, Georgetown University’s Center on Security and Emerging Technology, the Engaging Scientists and Engineers in Policy Coalition, and was a University Innovation Fellow at Stanford University.
 He was a 2021 Davos invitee.

-His work has appeared in Forbes, NPR, The World Economic Forum, InsideHigherEd, the Chronicle of Higher Education, RealClearEducation, and IndustryWeek.
-He has delivered 70+ keynotes, presentations, and workshops before international audiences including the United Nations, OECD, U.S. National Academies, World Bank, National Academy of Inventors, and the University Economic Development Association.
-Shalin is a World Economic Forum Global Shaper and was an invited 2021 Davos Agenda attendee.
+Shalin’s work has appeared in Forbes, NPR, Financial Times, Morning Consult, InsideHigherEd, Chronicle of Higher Education, RealClearEducation, and IndustryWeek, and has been addressed international public-private audiences including the United Nations, OECD, U.S. National Academies, World Bank, National Academy of Inventors, and the University Economic Development Association.

-Before joining New America, Shalin led research and programs at the Association of Public and Land-grant Universities, North America’s oldest presidents-led higher education association, which empowered university leaders to advance workforce and economic development, R&D and innovation ecosystems, and community partnerships.
-He held policy positions at the American Academy of Arts and Sciences and the University of Michigan and consulting roles with the AAAS, the Alfred P. Sloan Foundation, and the International Monetary Fund.
+Previously, Shalin led projects at the Association of Public and Land-grant Universities, North America’s oldest presidents-led higher education association, which empowered university executives to maximize their workforce development and R&D innovation ecosystems.
+He also served as the CEO of the Journal of Science Policy & Governance, as a policy director for a local political campaign, and held positions at the American Academy of Arts and Sciences, the University of Michigan, the Alfred P. Sloan Foundation, and the International Monetary Fund.